New mandatory notification training is available now. Employees can do this if:

 - provide a relevant history screening from an approved screening authority

-To check if your RAN-EC is up to date refer to keeping your RAN-EC current - employees.
+To check if your RRHAN-EC is up-to-date refer to keeping your RRHAN-EC current – for staff.

-Selection panels are required to provide all recommended appointees to the school principal or their nominee who will email the nominated applicant's name, any known previous names and date of birth to Education.HRConfidential [at] sa.gov.au.
+Selection panels are required to provide all recommended appointees to the school principal or their nominee who will email the nominated applicant's name, any known previous names and date of birth to Education.HRConfidential@sa.gov.au.
 To be cleared through the department's Human Resources Management (HRM) system before an offer of employment is made.

 Historical information may be available on the recommended applicant which may be used when considering an application for employment.